arthur-arthur/NER/README.md

 # NER benchmarking: monolingual vs. multilingual embeddings

 This repository bundles different NER benchmark experiments to compare the performance of monolingual and multilingual embeddings for both monolingual (Dutch, French and English) and multilingual datasets.
 The experiments were performed in the context of my dissertation for the Master of Statistical Data Analysis - Ghent University.
-A bookdown website of the thesis can be found [here](https://arthur-arthur.github.io/thesis/index.html).
+A bookdown website of the thesis which includes all the results can be found [here](https://arthur-arthur.github.io/thesis/index.html).

 All experiments made use of the [Flair library](https://github.com/flairNLP/flair).
 The experiments were run using in individual scripts on Kaggle.
 A simple CLI was used to generate self-contained script and metadata files and push these to Kaggle using the [Kaggle API](https://github.com/Kaggle/kaggle-api).